 The skin changes that occur as we age are primarily a direct result of our history of sun exposure combined with hormonal and genetic factors.
-Damage to the healthy collagen and elastic fibers that are necessary to give the skin its youthful appearance is produced by ultraviolet radiation and environmental toxins.
-A customized program of skin care prescribed by Dr. Forley will help prevent the early onset of photoaging of the skin or restore wrinkled, dry, and tired looking skin to a healthier and refreshed appearance.
+Damage to the healthy collagen and elastin fibers that are necessary to give the skin its youthful appearance is produced by ultraviolet radiation and environmental toxins.
+A customized program of skincare prescribed by New York Super Doctor, Dr. Forley will help prevent the early onset of photoaging of the skin or restore wrinkled, dry, and tired-looking skin to a healthier and refreshed appearance.

 The signs of aging that become more visible over time include fine lines, wrinkles, discoloration, and the loss of elasticity.
 These changes in the skin result, in part, from collagen breakdown, slower cell turnover, and loss of moisture.
 Damage to the skin is intensified by sun exposure, environmental stressors, and smoking.
-A comprehensive skincare program works to repair and stimulate collagen production, lighten sun spots and age spots, and increase cell turn over.
+A comprehensive skincare program developed by New York Times featured, Dr. Forley works to repair and stimulate collagen production, lighten sun spots and age spots, and increase cell turnover.
 In some cases, skin darkening or hyperpigmentation can result from melasma, inflammatory reactions, the use of prescription drugs, or systemic disease.
 A skincare program combined with the selective use of energy devices and lasers can help to treat these problems.

 Products that contain growth factors and stem cell stimulators like defensins enhance the quality of the skin by stimulating the production of collagen as well as skin cells known as keratinocytes to optimize skin health.
 Benefits seen in the skin include the smoothing of lines and wrinkles, improved tone and texture, a more radiant and bright appearance, reduced hyperpigmentation, and replenished moisture with an improvement in skin regeneration.

-The damaging effects of exposure to harmful Ultraviolet (UV) radiation can be reduced by the use of sunscreens.
+The damaging effects of exposure to harmful ultraviolet (UV) radiation can be reduced by the use of sunscreens.
 The damage occurs because the UV exposure generates free radicals in the skin that injure collagen and elastin fibers.
-Broad spectrum UVA and UVB protection is best delivered by physical sunscreens such as those containing zinc oxide.
+Broad-spectrum UVA and UVB protection are best delivered by physical sunscreens such as those containing zinc oxide.

 Stratacel®, Strataderm®, and Stratamed® are a family of products that use silicone gel technology to create a transparent, flexible, and gas-permeable gel sheet that adheres to the skin.
 Dr. Forley recommends the use of silicone gel to create an optimal environment for faster wound healing with decreased discomfort, redness, and risk of infection.
 He also incorporates it in a program of scar management to flatten raised scars, reduce scar discomfort, and lighten scar discoloration.